Medical Device Manufacturing in Tijuana & Baja California — Baja Supplies Medical device manufacturing equipment

 TreatmentSpecificationMedical ApplicationAvailable

-Medical device component suppliers must provide documentation that supports your Design History File (DHF) and Device History Record (DHR) under 21 CFR Part 820.
+Medical device component suppliers must provide documentation supporting your Design History File (DHF) and Device History Record (DHR) under 21 CFR Part 820.
 Here’s what Baja Supplies’ certified suppliers provide:

 DocumentPurposeAvailable

-ISO 9001 CertificateQuality management system certification — prerequisite for medical device supply chain entry✓ Standard
+ISO 9001 CertificateQMS certification — prerequisite for medical device supply chain entry Standard

-Certificate of Conformance (CoC)Signed declaration that parts conform to drawing revision and purchase order requirements✓ Standard
+Certificate of Conformance (CoC)Signed declaration that parts conform to drawing revision and PO requirements Standard

-Material Test Report (MTR)Mill certificate with material lot, heat, chemical composition, and mechanical properties per applicable ASTM/ISO standard✓ Every order
+Material Test Report (MTR)Mill cert with material lot, heat, chemical composition, and mechanical properties per ASTM/ISO Every order

-First Article Inspection (FAI)Complete dimensional report with all drawing characteristics measured and reported against nominal and tolerance✓ Every new part
+First Article Inspection (FAI)Complete dimensional report — all drawing characteristics measured and reported Every new part

-Lot Traceability RecordLinks raw material lot number to finished part lot/serial number — supports DHR and adverse event investigation✓ Standard
+Lot Traceability RecordLinks raw material lot number to finished part lot/serial — supports DHR and adverse event investigation Standard

 Include Your Quality Clauses at RFQ Time